Want to stand out and capture your audience's attention?

 What’s more?

-It makes it easy to track whether your graphics deliver expected results.
-You can identify the different engagement metrics that help you measure the effectiveness of your graphics.
+It makes it easy to track whether your graphics deliver the expected results.
+Understanding how to create graphics with purpose helps you identify crucial engagement metrics that help you measure the effectiveness of your graphics.

-For example, this graphic has one objective and prompts the target audience to take a specific action – get a free $5 gift card by scanning the QR code.
-This makes the graphic engaging too.
+For example, this graphic has one objective and prompts the target audience to take a specific action – to save with great discounts.
+Featuring Tracee Ellis Ross' in the image makes it even more appealing.

 2. Customize Your Graphics